mi1048/Arch_linux_mi/README.md

 ## 3 - Connect ArchLinux to wifi(if you dont have a wired connection to your computer)

-when you boot your machine it will show something like this
+When you boot your machine it will show something like this

 ```bash
 root@archiso ~ #